Lordstown Motors Corp. (RIDE) Shares Plummet Below 1-Year High

-Lordstown Motors Corp.
-(NASDAQ: RIDE)’s stock price has gone decline by -7.01 in comparison to its previous close of 0.39, however, the company has experienced a -29.70% decrease in its stock price over the last five trading days.
+The stock of Lordstown Motors Corp.
+(NASDAQ: RIDE) has decreased by -2.89 when compared to last closing price of 0.36.Despite this, the company has seen a loss of -4.11% in its stock price over the last five trading days.
 The Wall Street Journal reported on 05/02/23 that Lordstown Motors Warns of Bankruptcy Over Foxconn Dispute

 Is It Worth Investing in Lordstown Motors Corp.
 (NASDAQ: RIDE) Right Now?